hoichi/hoichi.io/contents/blog/2019-11-04-Type-And-Test-Driven-Development.md

 ## The Question

-I get what type-driven development is (didn’t say I’ve mastered it).
+I know what type-driven development is (didn’t say I’ve mastered it).
 I sort of get what is test-driven development, or even [red-green-refactor](https://www.jamesshore.com/Blog/Red-Green-Refactor.html).
 But can you do both at the same time?
 If you start with types, is there anything left of the green-red-refactor cycle?
 Or does that mean you write your tests post factum?

-Spoiler: turns out doing both iteratively is easier than I thought, but it’s also not such an even-going process as the basic TDD examples would make you think.
+Spoiler: turns out doing both iteratively is easier than I thought, but it’s not always such an even-going process as the basic TDD examples would make you believe.

 ## The Task

-Let’s suppose that we need is collections of blog posts to use in a blog pages, tag pages, and also in rss feed.
+Let’s suppose that we need collections of blog posts to use in all kinds of post lists, like a blog feed, tag pages, and RSS.
 For simplicity’s sake, though, let’s not think about pagination or filtering, and instead create a simple API that allows:

 - Creating a collection;
 - Adding posts to a collection;